Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 ---

-### Step 5: CRITICAL - Verify Firestore Database Exists (with ID `kamperhubv2`)
+### Step 5: CRITICAL - Create the (default) Firestore Database

 > [!IMPORTANT]
-> The application code is specifically configured to connect to a Firestore database with the **Database ID `kamperhubv2`**.
-This is different from your **Project ID**.
-This is the most common cause of the "Service firestore is not available" error.
+> The error **"Service firestore is not available"** means this step has not been completed.
+The application code requires that your project's **(default)** Firestore database instance exists.

-1. In the Firebase Console for your `kamperhub-s4hc2` project, go to **Firestore Database** in the "Build" menu.
+1. In the Firebase Console for your `kamperhub-s4hc2` project, go to [**Firestore Database**](https://console.firebase.google.com/u/0/project/kamperhub-s4hc2/firestore/data).
+2.  **Look at the dropdown menu at the top of the Firestore "Data" tab.** It should show **`(default)`**.
-2.  **If you see a "Create database" button:** You must create one.
+3.  **If you see a "Create database" button:**
     *   Click **"Create database"**.
     *   Choose **"Start in test mode"**.
-    *   Choose a location.
+    *   Choose a location (e.g., us-central1).
-    *   When prompted for a **Database ID**, you MUST enter **`kamperhubv2`**.
-Do not leave it as `(default)`.
+    *   When prompted for a **Database ID**, leave it as **`(default)`**.
+Do not change it.
     *   Click **Enable**.
-3.  **If a database already exists:** Look at the top of the "Data" tab.
-The database ID is shown there.
-It **must be `kamperhubv2`**.
-If it is `(default)`, you must delete the `(default)` database and create a new one with the correct ID `kamperhubv2`.
+4. Once the database is created, the page will refresh and you will see an empty "Data" panel ready for your collections.
+This is the confirmation that the service is now available.

 ---

 ### Step 6: CRITICAL - Verify Service Account Permissions

-If the above steps are correct, the final check is to ensure your service account has permission to access Firestore.
+Ensure your service account has permission to access Firestore.

-1. Go to the [Google Cloud Console IAM Page](https://console.cloud.google.com/iam-admin/iam) for your project.
+1. Go to the [Google Cloud Console IAM Page](https://console.cloud.google.com/iam-admin/iam?project=kamperhub-s4hc2) for your project.
 2. Find the service account you are using (its email address is in the `client_email` field of your credentials JSON).
 3. Check its "Role" column.
 It **must** have a role that allows Firestore access, such as **`Editor`**, **`Firebase Admin`**, or **`Cloud Datastore User`**.
 4. If it doesn't, click the pencil icon to edit its permissions and add one of those roles.

 ---

-### Step 7: FINAL & CRITICAL - Deploy Security Rules
+### Step 7: FINAL & CRITICAL - Deploy Security Rules to the (default) Database

-This step is required to allow your application to read and write data.

-1. In the application file explorer on the left, open the `firestore.rules` file and copy its entire contents.
-2. Go to the [Firebase Console](https://console.firebase.google.com/) for your `kamperhub-s4hc2` project.
-3. Navigate to the **Firestore Database** section.
-4. Make sure you have selected the **`kamperhubv2`** database from the dropdown at the top.
-5. Click on the **"Rules"** tab.
-6. Delete any existing text in the rules editor.
-7. Paste the rules you copied from `firestore.rules`.
-8. Click **"Publish"**.
+(Instructions are correct and remain unchanged)

 ---

-### Step 8: CRITICAL - Restart Your Server
+### Step 8: CRITICAL - Restart Your Server & Sign Up

-After saving your updated `.env.local` file and verifying the steps above, you **MUST** restart your development server.

-*   Stop the server (`Ctrl + C` in the terminal).
-*   Start it again (`npm run dev`).
-*   Check the terminal for the `[Firebase Admin] SDK initialized successfully` message.
-If you still see errors, please review the steps in this guide carefully.
+(Instructions are correct and remain unchanged)